 Breakfast in Bewley’s

 If you like to start your day with coffee then Bewley’s on Grafton Street is where your weekend should begin.
-Their traditional full Irish breakfast is a great way to keep you going with any of the alternative options equally satisfying.
+A cafe situated in the centre of Dublin, their traditional full Irish breakfast is a great way to keep you going with any of the alternative options equally satisfying.

 Bewley’s first opened its doors in 1927 and has been a firm favourite among literary and creative icons ever since.
 The building on Grafton Street is a delightful spot to sit amidst stunning stained glass windows and the rich aroma of Bewley’s signature blend in the air.